-- A. The Tribes and the State agree that maintaining the honesty, integrity, fairness and security of the Tribes' gaming operation is essential both to the success of the enterprise, and to satisfy the interests of the State and of the Tribes.
+- A. The Tribes and the State agree that maintaining the honesty, integrity, fairness and security of the Tribes' Gaming Operation is essential both to the success of the Gaming Operation and to satisfy the interests of the State and the Tribes.
 Accordingly, all decisions by the Tribes concerning operation of their Gaming Facility, including those decisions expressly placed within the Tribes' discretion under the terms of this Compact, shall be consistent with each of the following principles: - 1.
-Any and all of the Tribes' decisions concerning operation of the Tribal gaming enterprise shall reflect the particularly sensitive nature of a gaming operation. - 2.
-In order to maintain the honesty, integrity, fairness and security of the Tribes' gaming operation, the Tribes shall work diligently and take all reasonably necessary affirmative steps to prevent cheating and theft, and to protect the gaming operations from the influence or control by any form of criminal activity or organization. - 3.
-The honesty, integrity, fairness and security of the Tribes' gaming operation shall be of paramount consideration in awarding contracts, licensing and hiring employees, and in making other business decisions concerning the operation of the gaming enterprise.
-The Tribes shall make no decisions that compromise the honesty, integrity, fairness or security of the gaming operation.

-4. Regulation and operation of the Tribes' gaming activities shall be, at a minimum, consistent with generally accepted industry standards and practices, in order to maintain the honesty, integrity, fairness and security of the Tribes' gaming operation.

-B. Procedure for Resolving Disputes Concerning Operational Decisions.
+Any and all of the Tribes' decisions concerning operation of the Tribal Gaming Operation shall reflect the particularly sensitive nature of a gaming operation. - 2.
+In order to maintain the honesty, integrity, fairness and security of the Tribes' Gaming Operation, the Tribes shall work diligently and take all reasonably necessary affirmative steps to prevent cheating and theft, and to protect the Gaming Operations from the influence or control by any form of criminal activity or organization. - 3.
+The honesty, integrity, fairness and security of the Tribes' Gaming Operation shall be of paramount consideration in awarding contracts, licensing and hiring employees, and in making other business decisions concerning the operation of the Gaming Facility.
+The Tribes shall not make any decisions that compromise the honesty, integrity, fairness or security of the Gaming Operation. - 4.
+Regulation and operation of the Tribes' gaming activities shall be, at a minimum, consistent with generally accepted industry standards and practices, in order to maintain the honesty, integrity, fairness and security of the Tribes' Gaming Operation. - B. Procedure for Resolving Disputes Concerning Operational Decisions. - 1.
+If the State, in good faith, believes that any decision by the Tribes relating to the employment or licensing of any employee, awarding of any contract or operation of the Gaming Facility, is inconsistent with the principles set forth in subsection A of this section, or any other requirement of this section, the State may give written notice to the Tribes.
+The written notice shall describe the factual basis for the State's concern.